 - If you have a van or SUV with rear air vents, you’re lucky.
 That helps cool off the back seat faster and you can aim them at the kids.
 If you don’t have rear vents, aim your front air vents toward the ceiling.
 The cool air will bounce off the ceiling and back down toward the back seat.
 Remember, warm air rises, cool air falls.

-- Use a spray bottle with cool water and spritz your kid.
-Some kids will probably hate this with a passion 🙂 , others will love it.
-As the water evaporates off his skin, he’ll cool down.
+- Use a misting spray bottle with cool water and spritz your kid.
+Some kids will probably hate this with a passion, others will love it.
+As the water evaporates off their skin, they’ll cool down.

 - Sunglasses help little eyes handle the glare of direct sunlight and you want to make sure they’re UV-rated.
-These from IPlay get good reviews for babies and for older toddlers and preschoolers, Kid Banz sunglasses seem to be the way to go.
+These from COCOSAND get good reviews for babies and for older toddlers and preschoolers, Pro Acme sunglasses seem to be the way to go.

 - Above all else, don’t forget to bring water to drink.
 You never know when your battery will die or a flat tire will happen and dehydration happens quickly in warm weather.
 When it gets warm out, we never leave the house without each of us grabbing a water bottle first.
 It’s just smart.
 (And speaking of break-downs, or even worse, a crash with injuries, keep a towel or blanket in the car in case someone needs to sit or lie down.
 Blacktop can quickly burn skin if the sun’s been shining on it).